Consumer Privacy Shield

-RAPP Worldwide, Inc. and its operating subsidiaries RAPP Worldwide Texas Inc, RAPP Worldwide California Inc., sparks&honey LLC, The Kern Organization, RAPP Singapore, Torben, Lucie und die gelbe Gefahr Gmbh (TLGG), Rapp Collins Marketing de Relacionamento Ltda, Haygarth Group LTD, Code Worldwide LTD, RAPP LTD, and RAPP France (collectively, “RAPP”) respect your concerns about privacy.
+RAPP Worldwide, Inc. and its operating subsidiaries RAPP Worldwide, Inc. and its operating subsidiaries RAPP Worldwide Texas Inc, RAPP Worldwide California Inc., The Kern Organization, RAPP Singapore, Code Worldwide LTD, and RAPP LTD (collectively, "RAPP"), respect your concerns about privacy.
 RAPP participates in the EU-U.S. Privacy Shield framework (“Privacy Shield”) issued by the U.S. Department of Commerce.
 RAPP commits to comply with the Privacy Shield Principles with respect to Consumer Personal Data the company receives from the EU in reliance on the Privacy Shield.
 This Policy describes how RAPP implements the Privacy Shield Principles for Consumer Personal Data.

 For purposes of this Policy: